zubeyir/e1a5com/README.md

     * Tell your story so far with a sleek timeline of dates, pictures and descriptions
   * White on black text, making the reading experience tireless
   * Google analytics
-* Customization and control of your website and blog through the site config
+* Customization and full control of your website and blog through the site config
+* Three options for the background of the header section, images, gradient colors and 3d lines animation
 * Blogging functionality
   * Preview of the latest post in the home page
   * Archive page